Call of the Page offers learning in a number of ways.

 You can find out more about our online haibun courses here.

 You can find out more about our haiga and shahai courses here.

 Here's a quick overview of the courses we currently have scheduled:

-In February a short Senryu course is starting.
+On February 4th a short Senryu course is starting.
+FULLY BOOKED

 We will be running Introducing...
 Haiku in April.

 There's also The Passion of Haibun scheduled for April.

 We also hope to schedule a Shahai course in the first half of 2020, but besides this our online course programme for winter through to early spring 2020 is now complete.

 If you are interested in booking but not certain which course is right for you, feel free to email us on firstname.lastname@example.org for some advice.
 If you would like a free 10 minute Skype or phone chat with Alan, without obligation, to discuss the next steps in your writing plans, we would be glad to arrange this.